 COVID-19 has presented unprecedented challenges for Aotearoa.
 The cultural sector has been hit particularly hard.
 As part of the COVID-19 Recovery Budget, the Government made a landmark investment to help ensure the sector not only survives – it adapts and thrives.

-The Arts and Culture COVID Recovery Programme announced in late May 2020 includes more than 25 initiatives designed to deliver short-term relief as well as longer-term support for the sector.
-In September 2021 it was announced that $37.5m funding would be brought forward from the programme to provide financial support to the cultural sector through the COVID-19 Delta response.
+The Arts and Culture COVID Recovery Programme announced in May 2020 includes more than 25 initiatives designed to deliver short-term relief as well as longer-term support for the sector.

-Manatū Taonga is leading the suite of initiatives in partnership with funded agencies and sector stakeholders, to deliver the total of $374 million over four years.
-This includes both short-term relief and emergency relief to respond to the Delta outbreak and longer-term support to assist the arts, culture and heritage to maintain its critical role and contribution to Aotearoa.
+Manatū Taonga is leading the suite of initiatives in partnership with funded agencies and sector stakeholders, to deliver the total of $495 million over four years.
+This includes both short-term relief and emergency relief to respond to the Delta outbreak, as well as Omicron relief and longer-term support to assist the arts, culture and heritage to maintain its critical role and contribution to Aotearoa.

 The Innovation Fund supports innovative projects that improve the sustainability and resilience of the sector.
 Round one is being delivered through a nationwide events series, Te Urungi: Innovating Aotearoa.